Rimsha-Khan27/workk/README.md

 Overview:

-The eLAD application supports user access management for internal and external users/brokers in non-production environments through OKTA CIAM and application-level access provisioning.
+The ILS application supports non-production user access management through Active Directory (AD) groups and database-level provisioning for internal users across multiple environments.

 Purpose:

-The purpose of this document is to define the standard process for provisioning, modifying, and removing non-production user access for the eLAD application.
+The purpose of this document is to define the standard process for provisioning and modifying non-production user access for the ILS application.

 Environment Supported:

-DEV
-QA
-UAT
+QA/Test
+Development
+Non-PROD Environments

+(You can also write DEV / TEST / QA if your manager prefers short format.)

 Scope of Work:

-Non-PROD user access provisioning
+New user provisioning
-Access modification and role updates
-Access de-provisioning
+Existing user permission updates
-OKTA CIAM group access management
+AD group access management
-Internal user access management
-External user/Broker access management
-User validation and notification process
+Database-level user provisioning through DML scripts User validation and notification process
 Pre-requisite:

-* A ServiceNow request must be raised for access provisioning/modification.
+A ServiceNow request must be raised for user provisioning or access modification.
-* Required approvals must be completed before processing the request.
+Required approvals must be completed before processing the request.
-* User details such as Name, Email ID, Region, Environment, and Required Access must be provided.
+User details such as Name, Email Address, R1-Core LAN ID, Employee ID, Branch, User Group, and required environment access must be provided.
-* Mirror ID/details must be provided for access replication requests, if applicable.
+Mirror user details must be provided for access replication requests, if applicable.
-* Support personnel must have required access to OKTA CIAM and eLAD application management portals.
+Support personnel must have required access to Active Directory, ILS database, and Jenkins non-production pipeline.